projectcontour/contour/site/docs/master/grpc-tls-howto.md

 This document describes the steps required to secure communication between Envoy and Contour.
 The outcome of this is that we will have two Secrets available in the `projectcontour` namespace:

-- **contourcert:** contains Contour's keypair, used for serving TLS secured gRPC and CA's public certificate, used for validating Envoy's client certificate.
+- **contourcert:** contains Contour's keypair which is used for serving TLS secured gRPC, and the CA's public certificate bundle which is used for validating Envoy's client certificate.
 Contour's certificate must be a valid certificate for the name `contour` in order for this to work.
 This is currently hardcoded by Contour.
-- **envoycert:** contains Envoy's keypair, used as a client for connecting to Contour and CA's public certificate, used for validating Contour's server certificate.
+- **envoycert:** contains Envoy's keypair which used as a client for connecting to Contour, and the CA's public certificate bundle which is used for validating Contour's server certificate.

+Note that both Secrets contain a copy of the CA certificate bundle under the `ca.crt` data key.

 ## Ways you can get the certificates into your cluster

 - Deploy the Job from [certgen.yaml][1].
-This will run `contour certgen --kube` for you.
+This will run `contour certgen --kube --secrets-format=compact` for you.
 - Run `contour certgen --kube` locally.
 - Run the manual procedure below.